uclab-potsdam/inflect/README.md

 Typically, one iterates between them to refine the story flow, data visualizations, and inflections. 🔃

-To follow along, make sure that you have made a copy of the !nflect <a href="https://github.com/uclab-potsdam/inflect">repository</a> and can access it via webserver.
+To follow along, make sure that you have made a copy of the <a href="https://github.com/uclab-potsdam/inflect">!nflect repository</a> and can access it via a webserver.

 ### 1. Create visualization 📊